particle-iot/docs/src/content/guide/getting-started/connect.md

 Unzip the file.
 It is fine to unzip this as a default into your Downloads folder.

-Go to the Device Manager and double-click on your Particle device under `Other Devices`.
+Go to the Device Manager and double-click on your Particle device under `Other Devices`(on Windows 10 your Particle device may be listed under `Ports`).

 Click `Update Driver`, and select `Browse for driver software on your computer`.